 COVID 19 and Traditional Herbal Medicines (THMs)

 A recent report of the WHO-China Joint Mission on Coronavirus Disease 2019 (COVID-19) acknowledges the of Chinese government has initiated a series of major emergency research programmes many things but also including traditional Chinese medicines and the WHO are currently looking to determine the effectiveness of Traditional Chinese Medicines (TCM) against COVID-19 (28).
-Many herbal medicines have demonstrated both in-vitro and in-vivo anti-viral activity.
+Many herbal medicines have demonstrated both in-vitro and in-vivo anti-viral activity and warrant future research.

 Anti-viral herbal actions required